kokaz/simpleCount/README.md

 The Controller is the bridge between the View and the Model

-For more information, I suggestion you to have look in the __doc__ folder where all the project *JavaDoc* is compiled
+For more information, I suggestion you to have look in the __doc__ folder or see the online doc at [https://kokaz.github.io/simpleCount](https://kokaz.github.io/simpleCount) where all the project *JavaDoc* is compiled